 On the other hand, investing in ETFs involves paying a commission fee to a broker every time you make a trade.
 Even if you’re using a discount broker, these fees may be between $5 and $15 per trade, though they can add up quickly.
 Still, many brokers offer a range of ETFs that are commission-free, such as Charles Schwab and TD Ameritrade.

 Like index mutual funds, ETFs are typically passively managed, as they are attempting to match some sort of index benchmark rather than outperform it.
 This isn’t always the case, though, as some ETFs are actively selected and managed.
 However, most popular funds operate this way.

 Comparing index funds and exchange-traded funds is a bit of an apples-to-oranges comparison.
 Index funds are so designated because of the securities they contain; Exchange-traded funds are so designated because of how they are structured and priced.
 Investing in an ETF offers lower expense ratios and the potential for more active trading.
 However, that potential also comes with commission fees.
 Even still, if you prefer to buy and sell frequently, then you’ll need to opt for an ETF.
 But regardless of whether you choose an ETF or an index fund, they’ll both help you achieve a diverse portfolio without as much work as individual stock selection.

 Tips for Investing Responsibly

-- If your investments pay off, you may owe the capital gains tax.
-Figure out how much you’ll pay when you sell your stocks with our capital gains tax calculator.
+- If your investments pay off, you may owe taxes on the returns you earn.
+In the eyes of the IRS, this tax is called the capital gains tax.
+Figure out how much you’ll pay when you sell your investments with SmartAsset’s capital gains tax calculator.